 For three years, Sweetheart kept vigil on the steps of the now condemned building, enduring abuse and neglect.
 Even after a local newspaper columnist profiled Sweetheart's three year vigil, her owners did not return for her.
 Finally, Sweetheart was rescued by a responsible cat lover who gave her a new caring home.
 Don't let this be your furry friend's fate.

 The preparations won't take much time if you do it before cat emergency disasters strike.
 Find out from your regular vet if they have cat emergency disasters plans.
 It not, which vet in the community does?
 Knowing in advance where to take an injured cat may save your pet's life.

 Where is your local animal shelter, and what are its policies during disaster?
 Unfortunately, the Red Cross doesn't accept animals at their evacuation shelters except for seeing-eye dogs and recognized-service dogs.
 Know which motels in your area take pets, in case you have to evacuate.
-AAA and Fodor's publish books which include pet-friendly hotels and motels and there is also a list at EARS.
+AAA and Fodor's publish books which include pet-friendly hotels and motels.

 Try to create a buddy system in your neighborhood, in which you agree with another animal owner to care for each other's animals if either of you is away or hurt.
 Remember to give your vet a permission slip authorizing your neighbor to get emergency care for your cat.